-By default, media associated to Versions is uploaded directly to Amazon S3 in the US West, Europe, or Asia Pacific region and transcoded there.
+By default, media associated to Versions is uploaded directly to Amazon S3 in the supported regions and transcoded there.
 This default option can be disabled, causing the Version Media to be uploaded like file attachments, and will be transcoded onto our production servers in TierPoint and asynchronously uploaded to Amazon S3.

 Each site has its own database which runs on one of our four PostgreSQL database server clusters.
 Each database server cluster consists of one master and one slave that are continuously replicated, and one warm slave running in AWS.

 Application data.
 Application data is data generated by the application, without the intervention of the users.
 For example, an entry created in the Event Log following a user action is application data.
 More concretely, if a user is creating a new Version, the Version itself is client data, while the event generated is application data.
 The retention period for application data is at Shotgun’s discretion and subject to change.